 gateways, and profiles.
 The available options vary by widget.

 line graph, horizontal bar graph, stacked area graph, stacked bar

-graph, and map.
-The available options vary by widget; the interaction
+graph, pie chart, and map.
+The available options vary by widget

-experience also varies with each graph type.
-For example, the widget
+and the interaction experience varies with each graph type.
+For

-allows you to zoom into the selection and view more granular information
+a filter and allows you to zoom in and view more granular information

 The detailed view of the data used to render